Agriculture - Food, Science, Engineering

 Presentation

-The Master's degree in Water and Agriculture is part of the Master's degree in Water Sciences (website: https: //www.master-eau.fr/eau-et-agriculture).
+The Master's in Water and Agriculture is part of the Master's in Water Sciences program (website: https://www.master-eau.fr/eau-et-agriculture).

-It offers a multidisciplinary scientific training dedicated to water management issues related to agricultural activities in the North and South.
-Agriculture represents 70% of freshwater withdrawals in the world.
-Pollution from agriculture, mainly diffuse, is the cause of long-term degradation of water quality.
-The stakes linked to agriculture are therefore multiple, both for the environment and for uses: quantitative, qualitative, multi-actor and multi-scale.
+It offers multidisciplinary scientific training dedicated to water management issues related to agricultural activities in both the North and South.
+Agriculture accounts for 70% of freshwater withdrawals worldwide.
+Agricultural pollution, which is mainly diffuse, causes long-term degradation of water quality.
+The challenges associated with agriculture are therefore multiple, both in terms of the environment and usage: quantitative, qualitative, multi-stakeholder, and multi-scale.

-In the context of global change - in particular climate change, erosion of biodiversity, growth in food needs - the implementation of practices that are more respectful of the environment (water, soil, biodiversity, etc.), the search for non-conventional resources through the reuse of treated wastewater, for example, and the adaptation of cropping systems are all possible avenues for action.
+In the context of global change—particularly climate change, biodiversity loss, and growing food needs—the implementation of more environmentally friendly practices (water, soil, biodiversity, etc.), the search for unconventional resources through the reuse of treated wastewater, for example, and the adaptation of cropping systems are all possible courses of action.

-They require the training of high-level executives on these issues, with a mastery of processes, tools and methods specific to agro-hydrosystems.
+They require training high-level managers in these issues, with expertise in the processes, tools, and methods specific to agro-hydrosystems.

 Read more